Nusratnimme/Mapping_Earthquakes/README.md

 ### Purpose

 The main purpose of this project is to visualize the  earthquakes GeoJson data of different magnitudes for the last seven days.
+Using JavaScript and D3.json libraries retrieved the latest earthquake data and plotted them on a Mapbox map with an API request.
+Later some interactive features were included to the map to illustrate the data visualization on earthquakes.

 ## Results

-Using JavaScript and D3.json libraries retrieved the latest earthquakes data and plotted them on a Mapbox map with an API request.
-Later some interactive features were added to the map to illastrate the data visualization on earthquakes.

 ### Adding Earthquake and Tectonic Plates Data